vocamen/vocamen.github.io/_includes/indexcontent.md

 ## Why
 ### Vision Statement
-> Reaching people on screens with Christ's love
+> To reach people through screens with Christ's love

-This is based on Matt28 Mission:
+This is based on Matt.28 Comission:
 > Jesus, undeterred, went right ahead and gave his charge:
 > “God authorized and commanded me to commission you:
 > Go out and train everyone you meet, far and near, in this way of life, marking them by